alesmit/play-connect-four/README.md

+# Note

+⚠️ This project is no longer maintained.

 # Play Connect Four
 Connect Four (aka "Four in a row") Progressive Web App game made with Angular and Firebase.